 TMC 18.60.025(A) establishes a process by which the preliminary docket of annual development code housekeeping amendments undergoes an initial review by the Planning Commission for recommendation to the City Council.
-The City Council made the final determination on which of the proposed amendments would be included in the final docket on June 21, 2022 in Ordinance O2022-013.
+The development code is defined as Title 16 Environment, Title 17 Land Division, and Title 18 Zoning.
+The City Council made the final determination on which of the proposed amendments would be included in the final docket in Ordinance O2022-013 on June 21, 2022.